blog posts

 2- Reboot the router

 After checking that the website is up, the second step is to reboot the router because your router may have trouble making certain connections.
-Of course, in most cases, this method does not solve the problem, but in any case, you must take this step to make sure there is no problem.
+Of course, in most cases, this method does not solve the problem, but in any case, you must take this step to ensure there is no problem.

 3. Clear your Chrome browser cache